ronyb/jsystem-perfecto-repo/README.md

 ###Description and use

-This is a plugin for the JSystem runner, which allows adding a "Perfecto Mobile" tab to the JSystem runner GUI.
+This is a plugin for the JSystem runner, which allows adding the "Perfecto Mobile" tab to the JSystem runner GUI.
 Once installed, the Perfecto tab allows the user to configure the Perfecto Cloud properties (host, username, password), and to launch the **perfecto-mobile-browser** in "Lab" and/or "Dashboard" views, by clicking the appropreate button.

 Before launching the **perfecto-mobile-browser**, the application validates that all Perfecto cloud properties fields are not empty.